 With the optional LCD display, actual mass flow appears on line 1 and the totalized flow on line 2 both in the user-specified engineering units.
 The totalizer counts only the selected range and when ranges are switched, the value of the non-selected range is stored in memory.
-You may reset the totalizer using the membrane buttons or by using a hand-held magnet.
+You may reset the totalizer using the 3 function buttons mounted on the PCA or by using a hand-held magnet.